“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Ready phasers, Ensign,” Murphy said, watching on the viewscreen as the torpedoes streaked across the distance between the two ships.
 Seconds later they bloomed in two brilliant, orange-white flares against the Sovereign-class starship’s shields.
 The Andromeda’s rear deflector fluctuated under the shockwave and vanished.

 “Aft shields are down,” Sully reported.
-“Some some structural damage sustained as well.”
+“Some structural damage sustained as well.”

 “We’re about to cause more, Sully.
 Ensign Hillstrand, target the warp drive and fire,” Murphy said.
 To his pilot, he added, “Tucker, prepare to drop to impulse.”